Abortion Clinic & Family Planning Obstetrics & Gynecology located in East Brunswick, NJ

 Pregnancy is one of the most exciting times — and critical medical events — in a woman’s life.
 But whether you’re expecting your first child or you’ve been down this road before, you only want the best possible care with a board-certified OB/GYN.
-The top-rated team of physicians at Abortion Care in Somerset, New Jersey, are dedicated to providing excellent prenatal and obstetric care for women in communities across central New Jersey.
+The top-rated team of physicians at GYN Choices in East Brunswick, New Jersey, are dedicated to providing excellent prenatal and obstetric care for women in communities across central New Jersey.
 Call the office today to make an appointment.

 Learning about a pregnancy as early as possible allows you to start getting the nutrition and care you and your baby need to stay healthy.
-Abortion Care offers three methods to confirm pregnancy:
+GYN Choices of Central Jersey. offers three methods to confirm pregnancy:

 This type of pregnancy test detects a hormone in your urine called human chorionic gonadotropin (HCG).
 Your body only makes HCG when you’re pregnant, and the hormone is released when a fertilized egg attaches to the lining of your uterus.

 Although you can take urine-sensitive tests just one day after your period should have arrived, you’re more likely to get accurate results seven days after your missed period.

 Blood draw test

 Like the urine-sensitive test, the blood draw test confirms pregnancy by measuring your body’s levels of the pregnancy hormone HCG.